LLNL/Caliper/doc/sphinx/services.rst

-   Similar to the `recorder` service, the file name may contain fields which will be substituted by attribute values (see `recorder` service description), for example to create xindividual ``report-0.txt``, ``report-1.txt`` etc. files for each rank in a multi-process program.
+   Similar to the `recorder` service, the file name may contain fields which will be substituted by attribute values (see `recorder` service description), for example to create individual ``report-0.txt``, ``report-1.txt`` etc. files for each rank in a multi-process program.